Using Learning@Griffith for teaching:

 - disseminate marks and feedback for assessment items

 If you wish to use Learning@Griffith, a course site will be available for your course automatically - you do not need to request that a space be created.
 Each new cohort of students goes into a new course site, so that students who have taken the course in previous teaching periods can continue to access the site they were enrolled in without affecting the current teaching period.

 You can do all of the work on your Learning@Griffith course site yourself.
 There is training offered to assist you in learning how to use Learning@Griffith effectively.
 You can also find information on using all of the tools in Learning@Griffith on this website.
 Click the links in the menu to find out about the many tools available to you.

-If your course was developed by Griffith University Educational Designers and web multimedia developers, you may be eligible for the course maintenance service.
+If your course was developed by Griffith University Educational Designers and web multimedia developers, you may be eligible for the course maintenance service provided by your School.
 Course maintenance is a content update service offered to clients with existing Learning@Griffith course websites that have been professionally developed at Griffith.
 Upon request, we can update course content, dates, links, and teaching staff information in the course site.
 To find out more about these services, please contact us.